dijital6/redhat-satellite-quickstart/README.md

 4. Select the subscription number

 ```
-- name: PLAY| create a organization and location, create RHSM manifest and add it to Satellite
+- name: PLAY| setup organization and location with a manifest from RHSM and enable RHEL7 and Ansible products
   hosts: sat01
   remote_user: root
   become: false